NinjaGodIvan/Flashcards/Flashcards/README.md

 On the console log from any IDE or terminal, if it displays this following error:

-**The server time zone value 'time_zone_value' is unrecognized or represents more than one time zone.
+**The server time zone value 'time_zone' is unrecognized or represents more than one time zone.
 You must configure either the server or JDBC driver (via the 'serverTimezone' configuration property) to use a more specifc time zone value if you want to utilize time zone support**

 Run this MySQL command => **SET GLOBAL time_zone = 'time_zone_value'**